CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 All types safe

-Poultry, fish, and eggs do not contain alpha-gal and are always safe
+Poultry, fish, and eggs do not contain alpha-gal and are generally safe across sensitivity levels.

 Gelatin